-Areas studied cover a range of applications of mathematics, including; personal financial management, measurement and trigonometry, the statistical investigation process, modelling using linear functions, and discrete modelling using networks and matrices.
+Areas studied cover a range of applications of mathematics, including; measurement and trigonometry and modelling using linear functions.
 In this subject there is an emphasis on consolidating student's computational and algebraic skills and expanding their ability to reason and analyse mathematically.

-General Mathematics consists of the following list of six topics:
+General Mathematics consists of the following list of three topics: